fionn/lagrange-polynomial/README.md

 # Lagrange Polynomials

-Module to generate Lagrange polynomials for 1-dimensional data.
+Module to generate Lagrange polynomials over integers for 1-dimensional data.
 This is generally useful for interpolation.

 ## Interface